 Where to install SimGrid (/opt/simgrid, /usr/local, or elsewhere).

 - enable_compile_optimizations (ON/off)

-- Request the compiler to produce efficient code.
-You probably want to activate this option, unless you plan modify SimGrid itself: efficient code takes more time to compile, and appears mangled to debuggers.
+Ask the compiler to produce efficient code.
+You probably want to leave this option activated, unless you plan to modify SimGrid itself: efficient code takes more time to compile, and appears mangled to some debuggers.

 - enable_compile_warnings (on/OFF)

 Ask the compiler to issue error messages whenever the source code is not perfectly clean.
 If you are a SimGrid developer, you have to activate this option to enforce the code quality.
 As a regular user, this option is of little use.

 Disabling this option discards all log messages of severity debug or below at compile time (see Textual logging).
 The resulting code is marginaly faster than if you discard these messages at runtime, but it obviously becomes impossible to get any debug info from SimGrid when things go wrong.